chopfitzroy/hiccup/README.md

 </div>
 ```

-Because we know the exact markup our sub-component will contain we are free to target the image tag directly to apply whatever additional styles we need.
-It is also okay to be more specific (you will notice the a nested in the span, etc...) in these cases becuase again we know the exact markup in our sub component.
+Because we know the exact markup our sub-component will contain we are free to target the `img` directly to apply whatever additional styles we need.
+It is also okay to be more specific (you will notice the `a` nested in the `span`, etc...) in these cases becuase again we know the exact markup in our sub component.

 **Note**: If you find yourself needing more than **three** generic selectors you should probably revisit the way you are structuring your markup or whether or not you should be extracing a new component.